karlan/AGN_templates/README.md

 ## Cautionary Notes
- * All these templates have been interpolated on the same wavelength grids with relatively high spectral resolutions.
+ * All the AGN and galaxy templates have been interpolated on the same wavelength grids with relatively high spectral resolutions.
 However, these templates are constructed to reproduce the broad-band SEDs only;
  *